How to Compare Objects in JavaScript

 Referential equality is useful when you'd like to compare object references, rather than their content.

-But in most of the situations you'd need to compare the actual content of the objects: the properties and their values.
-Let's see how to do that.
+But more often you'll need to compare the actual contents of the objects: the properties and their values.
+Let's see how to do this.

 2. Manual comparison